Preparing wood, and wood furniture, for staining, is almost more important than the actual task of staining.

 You don’t want to finish with a higher grit, as this will close off the pores and make it more difficult for the stain to absorb.

 On other wood types, you can end with 180 grit and some even 220 grit.
-Checkout the cheat-sheet in my Resource Library for more help with which grit to use for each type of wood!
+Check out the cheat sheet on my DIY Resources Page for more help with which grit to use for each type of wood.